 Tiering Matchups

 Successful confidence pool players don’t treat every game equally.
 Instead, they group each matchup into tiers based on certainty.
 Locks are games where one team has a clear edge and should receive the highest confidence points.
 Leans reflect a moderate level of certainty, where the favorite is likely to win, but surprises could happen.
 Toss-ups are those unpredictable games best assigned lower values to minimize risk.
-Applying this kind of tiered approach is an essential part of building a smart confidence pool strategy, helping you organize your picks in a way that protects you from high-value losses.
+Applying this kind of tiered approach is essential to building a smart confidence pool strategy, helping you organize your picks in a way that protects you from high-value losses.

 Blending Public Lines With Personal Research